CatDV Web Access via a DMZ

 4. Firewall Rules

 How to set firewall rules will be determined by the type and manufacturer of your firewall.
-However you will need to create a rule to allow TCP traffic, from the Apache server, over port 8009 (or whatever port you choose for AJP13) to the CatDV server.
+However you will need to create a rule to allow TCP traffic, from the Apache server, over port 80 / 443 (or whatever port you choose for your CatDV server) to the CatDV server.
 Further assistance.
-Square Box Systems can provide technical assistance to set up this kind of deployment via its professional services team.
-Please contact us at [email protected] for further information.
+Quantum Professional Services can provide technical assistance to set up this kind of deployment via its professional services team.
+Please visit our “Contact Us” section for further information.